tfgg/yournextmep/_candidates/eu2014/dup/diane-dodds.md

 person: diane-dodds
 region: northern-ireland
 party: dup
-title: Northern Ireland - Democratic Unionist Party - Diane Dodds
+title: Diane Dodds is running for MEP in Northern Ireland for the Democratic Unionist Party
 incumbent: true
 ---